Moshe Reuven Azman: Early life

-Rabbi Azman went on to found a communal soup kitchen, a chevra kadisha (burial service), and a kindergarten through high school education system.
-In 2001, Rabbi Azman was awarded with the Badge of Honor by the Mayor of Kyiv, and in 2009 was awarded the Order of Merit by the Ukrainian government.
+Azman went on to found a communal soup kitchen, a chevra Kadisha (burial service), and a kindergarten through high school education system.

 Career

-In 2005, Rabbi Azman was appointed as Chief Rabbi of Ukraine by the All-Ukrainian Jewish Congress in 2005.
-Since his appointment, Rabbi Moshe Azman has led local Jewish community events, overseen the establishment of Jewish life infrastructure including kosher food, a chevra kadisha (burial service), education, and community relations with other international Jewish organizations.
+In 2005, Azman was appointed Chief Rabbi of Ukraine by the All-Ukrainian Jewish Congress.
+Since his appointment, Azman has led local Jewish community events, overseen the establishment of Jewish life infrastructure including kosher food, a chevra kadisha (burial service), education, and community relations with other international Jewish organizations.
 He maintains close relationships with many Ukrainian leaders throughout his career and frequently visits Israel.

-He is known for his extensive humanitarian work within Ukraine.

-Humanitarian Work
+Humanitarian work

-Rabbi Moshe Azman oversees the non-profit organization "Mitzvah for Ukraine" which provides humanitarian aid to Ukrainians of all genders, religions, and races.
+Azman oversees the non-profit organization "Mitzvah for Ukraine", which provides humanitarian aid to Ukrainians of all genders, religions, and races.
 The organization operates two soup kitchens and distributes meal kits, oversees medical treatment, and has distributed aid shipments of clothing, generators, medical equipment, among others.

-In 2022, Rabbi Moshe Azman organized the delivery of 16 air conditioner units to hospitals in Ukraine for use during the warm summer months.
+In 2022, Azman organized the delivery of 16 air conditioner units to hospitals in Ukraine for use during the warm summer months.

 Anatevka Refugee Village

-In 2014, in response to the 2014 Russian invasion of Ukraine which displaced hundreds of thousands of people, Rabbi Azman established the Anatevka Refugee Village.
+In 2014, in response to the 2014 Russian invasion of Ukraine that displaced hundreds of thousands of people, Azman established the Anatevka Refugee Village.
 The village provided housing, health care, food, and community support for hundreds of Jewish refugees.
 Soon after, the Mitzvah 613 Educational System was established which provided comprehensive education to both the children of Anatevka as well as Jews in other local communities.

-The Anatevka Refugee Village hosts a mikveh, a communal dining room, a kindergarten, a school, a soccer field, a playground, a woodworking workshop, a Cheder, a synagogue, and a hotel which is often used to house refugees before additional housing units are constructed.
+The Village hosts a mikveh, a communal dining room, a kindergarten, a school, a soccer field, a playground, a woodworking workshop, a Cheder, a synagogue, and a hotel that is often used to house refugees before additional housing units are constructed.

-2022 War Response
+2022 war response

-With the Russian Invasion of Ukraine in February 2022, Rabbi Azman and his organization took a prominent role in evacuating refugees.
+With the Russian Invasion of Ukraine in February 2022, Azman and his organization took a prominent role in evacuating refugees.
 Reports say they were responsible for the evacuation of over 40,000 individuals.
 He has been a strong and outspoken opponent of the war, strongly condemning the Russian invasion.
-He told Newsweek: "I don't believe what I see.
+He told Newsweek "I don't believe what I see.
 I see the Russians shooting civilian people.
 You make war crime, you are citizens of Russia.
 You are involved in the crime".
 He has had several viral videos in which he urged Ukrainians to resist Russian occupation.
-The video was seen by millions across social media and made him an icon in Ukraine.
+The video was seen by millions across social media.

 His organization has overseen extensive aid distribution including food, clothing, medical aid, water, medical equipment, and generators.
-During the beginning of November, Rabbi Azman coordinated with the humanitarian organization Yad Sarah to arrange shipments of surplus medical supplies to be distributed in Ukraine.
+During the beginning of November, Azman coordinated with the humanitarian organization Yad Sarah to arrange shipments of surplus medical supplies to be distributed in Ukraine.